joshwlivingston/advanced-r/README.md

 so transposition occurs at the list-element level.

-Looking at the matrix object created as a first step, we see that the matrix preserved all variable types when coercing to a matrix.
+Looking at the matrix object created as a first step, we see that the matrix preserved all variable types when coercing a list column into a matrix column.
+Remember that matrices are two dimensional vectors

 ``` r
 d <- data.frame(a = 1:3, b = I(list("4", 5, 6L)))